My Husband’s First Furniture Makeover

 And then my wife took the plastic off the top to get a good look at the whole thing.

 ((And, not to Taylor’s surprise, I told him I didn’t like it.
-The stained top and the stained drawers needed something green in between them.
-OR one of them needed to be painted.))
+The stained top and drawers needed something green in between them.
+OR one of them needed to be green.))

-Once she pointed it out to me, I agreed… so we went to plan B. And I primed the top of the dresser.
+Once she pointed it out to me, I agreed… so we went to plan B. And I primed the top.
 I ended up giving it 4 light coats of primer.

-Then it was time to sand and sand some more!
+Then, it was time to sand and sand some more!
 I sanded everything (but the other 2 drawers down) with 220 grit to remove most of the texture and make it feel smoother.
+And I did it by hand because I didn’t want to do too much.

-This time, when I mixed up the paint, I thinned it out by 15%, in hopes that it would create a smoother texture than before.
-So we added 16 oz of paint to 2.5 oz of water and mixed it very well.
+This time, when I mixed up the coating, I thinned it out by 15% in hopes that it would create a smoother texture than before.
+So we added 16 oz of green to 2.5 oz of water and mixed it very well.

-We used the 4mm tip on the paint sprayer again.
-Then I tested the sprayer, adjusted the spray volume to where I was comfortable, and sprayed one coat on the top.
+We used the 4mm tip again.
+Then, I tested it, adjusted the spray volume to where I was comfortable, and applied one coat on the top.

-Halfway through, the sprayer started acting up on me and wasn’t spraying as much paint out as before.
+Halfway through, it started acting up on me and wasn’t spraying as much coating out as before.
 So the finish didn’t look very good.

-So I took the sprayer apart, cleaned out the 4mm tip, and got it spraying good again.
-Learn all about how to clean a paint sprayer here!
-Or check out the spray paint tools you need when painting furniture here.
+So I took it apart, cleaned out the 4mm tip, and got it working good again.
+Learn all about how to clean HomeRight paint sprayer and how to clean a Wagner paint sprayer here!
+Or check out the spray paint tools you need here.

-But first, before doing another coat of paint, I lightly sanded the drawers and the top to smooth out the texture again.
-Then I cleaned off the dust again.
-And I sprayed all of the dresser with another coat of paint.
+But first, I lightly sanded the drawers and the top to smooth out the texture again.
+Then, I cleaned off the dust again.
+And I applied another green layer to the entire piece.

 Staining Wood Drawers

-I lightly sanded the drawers with 220 grit sandpaper just to make them feel smooth again.
-Then I cleaned off the dust.
+While that last coat dried, I worked on staining those two other drawers.
+I lightly sanded them with 220 grit sandpaper just to make them feel smooth again.
+Then, I cleaned off the dust.

-I wiped the stain on with a lint-free rag and then used a clean lint-free rag to wipe away the excess.
-With my wife coaching me, I tried to wipe the stain on and off in long, even strokes that went with the grain of the wood.
+I wiped it on with a lint free rag and then used a clean one to wipe away the excess.
+With my wife coaching me, I tried to wipe it on and off in long, even strokes that went with the grain of the wood.

 ((Yeah, you were stressing me out there a bit.
 Haha But you did a good job.))